 This is an introductory study of basic statistical concepts applied to economic and business problems.
 Topics include the collection, classification, and presentation of data, statistical description and analysis of data, measures of central tendency and dispersion, elementary probability, sampling, estimating and introduction to hypothesis testing.

-MTH 100, MTH 110 or MTH 112 with a grade of "C" or higher, or appropriate mathematics placement score.
+MTH 100 or MTH 110 or MTH 112, or appropriate mathematics placement score.
+Theory Credit: 3

 BUS 272: Business Statistics II